21+3 Blackjack Review

 21+3 Blackjack

-The most distinguishable trait of 21+3 Blackjack is a group of thrilling side wagers which can earn you up to 100x your stake.
-The Playtech developers have married two iconic card games as some of the side bets pay out when the player’s two cards and the dealer’s upcard form a qualifying three-card poker hand.
-Other than that, 21+3 Blackjack abides by the standard rules of the game, which you can check out below.
+The most distinctive feature of 21+3 Blackjack is a group of thrilling side wagers that can earn you up to 100x your stake.
+The Playtech developers have married two iconic card games, as some of the side bets pay out when the player’s two cards and the dealer’s upcard form a qualifying three-card poker hand.
+Other than that, 21+3 Blackjack follows the standard rules of the game, which you can see below.

 21+3 Blackjack Summary